neo-teo/bathroom-wall/README.md

 on bathroom wall users contribute to a shared wall of text and image at a particular place on a particular day.

+view a live version of the application at [bathwall.xyz](https://bathwall.xyz)

 ## acknowledgements

 this webapp: